openstack-attic/akanda/docs/source/appliance.rst

 The router code that runs within the appliance is hosted in the ``akanda-appliance`` repository at ``https://github.com/stackforge/akanda-appliance``.
-Additional tooling for actually building a VM image to run the appliance is stored in the ``akanda-appliance-builder`` repository at ``https://github.com/stackforge/akanda-appliance-builder`` in the form of build elements to be used with ``diskimage-builder``.
+Additional tooling for actually building a VM image to run the appliance is located in that repositoriy's ``disk-image-builder`` sub-directory, in the form elements to be used with ``diskimage-builder``.
 The following instructions will walk through building the Debian-based appliance locally, publishing to Glance and configuring the RUG to use said image.
 These instructions are for building the image on an Ubuntu 14.04+ system.